abelsiqueira/jill/README.md

     bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"

-installs Julia into `$HOME/.local/bin`
+installs Julia into `$HOME/.local/bin`.

-If you want to install Julia system-wide, you can add an `sudo` prefix, i.e.,
+If you want to install Julia system-wide, you can add an `sudo` prefix

     sudo bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"

-If you want to install to other places, create a folder, add it to your PATH and then issue
+If you want to install to other places, you can specify the `JULIA_DOWNLOAD` and `JULIA_INSTALL` folder

     JULIA_DOWNLOAD=downloadfolder JULIA_INSTALL=linkfolder bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"

+The script will then download Julia in `JULIA_DOWNLOAD` and make a link to `JULIA_INSTALL`.

 To download a specific supported version, use